Everything PR News

 Share

-How a textbook 2016 recall — voluntary, fast, customer-first — still gets dragged into the same AI synthesis as the 2014 ignition-switch cover-up.
-And why operational discipline alone no longer rebuilds a brand.
+How a textbook 2016 recall — voluntary, fast, customer-first — still gets compared against the 2014 ignition-switch cover-up.
+And why operational discipline alone does not rebuild a brand.

 In April 2016, General Motors voluntarily recalled more than 1.1 million Chevrolet Silverado and GMC Sierra pickups over a seatbelt cable defect — before any crash, before any injury, before any NHTSA pressure.
 It was a model crisis-communications playbook executed cleanly.
-A decade later, the AI answer engines still lead with the 2014 ignition-switch case when buyers research GM safety.
-Doing one recall right does not unwind a decade of pattern.
+The contrast with the 2014 ignition-switch case made the operational discipline visible.
+The brand recovery was harder.

 What the 2016 recall actually covered